 That same decade, striking tobacco workers in Charleston, South Carolina, lifted their voices to an old African-American spiritual, vowing that they’d triumph: “We Will Overcome.”
 Or did they sing “We Shall Overcome”?
 At some point, someone tweaked the lyrics, which had been evolving for decades.
 The word will became shall, and the phrase down in my heart changed to deep in my heart.

 Those new words were on the page when Ludlow Music applied for a copyright in 1960, crediting Zilphia Horton, Frank Hamilton and Guy Carawan—not as authors of the original song but as the people who’d written new verses and a new arrangement.
 The company filed for another copyright in 1963, adding more verses and another name: Pete Seeger.
 But were these people responsible for the words in the most famous verse?
 Or do those words belong to the public?
-Read the rest of the article at the ABA Journal.
+Can I Take 8 Ibuprofen And 8 Paracetamol In 24 Hours

 This article by Robert Loerzel originally appeared in Leading Lawyers magazine’s July 2010 issue.